 John and Catherine Angle Professor in the Humanities

 William G. Thomas III teaches U.S. history and specializes in Civil War, the U.S. South, Slavery, and in Digital History/Digital Humanities.
-He is currently the Chair of the Department of History at the University of Nebraska-Lincoln and has served as the John and Catherine Angle Professor in the Humanities at Nebraska since 2005.
+He is the John and Catherine Angle Chair in the Humanities and professor of history at the University of Nebraska–Lincoln; he has been in the Department of History since 2005.
 He earned his B.A. in History at Trinity College in Connecticut and his M.A. and Ph.D. in History at the University of Virginia.

 Thomas served as the founding Director of the Virginia Center for Digital History at the University of Virginia and taught in the Corcoran Department of History at U.Va. for eight years.
 He is a Co-Editor with Edward L. Ayers, Anne Rubin, and Andrew Torget of The Valley of the Shadow project at the Institute for Advanced Technology in the Humanities at U.Va.
 He is a Lincoln Prize Laureate in 2001 from the Civil War Institute at Gettysburg College for the Valley of the Shadow project with Edward L. Ayers and Anne S. Rubin, and with them was awarded the James Harvey Robinson Prize from the American Historical Association in recognition of the project as an outstanding contribution to the teaching of history.
 Thomas was a Mead Honored Faculty at the University of Virginia in 2004-05.